The Chinese on Ebay again

 When it arrived, I found the flashlight gives only 3x more light as the LED of my Iphone.
-So the fraud began already at arrival.
-I do not understand what kind of thoughts these Chinese sellers have in their brain.
-They really don't give a damn, if you ask me.
-But I do not know this for sure, so we have to call it a misunderstanding by people who meant to close an honest deal.
+I do not understand what kind of thoughts these Chinese factories have, but it seems to me they have no pride at all in their products.
+But I do not know this for sure.

 Anyway, this article is about the batteries only.